 - i.
-Use the Binomial distribution with $\pi = 0.031$ to arrive at an estimate of "over 90%" [second sentence of paragraph 2]; assume two sexual contacts per week.
-Hint: instead of calculating the probability of at least one transmission, it is easier to first calculate its complement, the probability of no transmissions. - ii.
-Assuming again two contacts per week, do the reverse calculation [from the 10% 1-year seroconversion risk] that produces an estimate of "about 0.001" [last sentence of paragraph 2]. - iii.
-The 'per-act' transmission probability for HPV is thought to be much higher than it is for HIV [cf Pubmed for work of Ann Burchell one of our senior PhD students].
+Carry out the calculation using the 0.031 to arrive at an estimate of "over 90%" [paragraph 2]; assume two sexual contacts per week - ii.
+Assuming again two contacts per week, do the reverse calculation that produces an estimate of "about 0.001" [paragraph 3]. - iii.
+The 'per-act' transmission probability for HPV is thought to be much higher [cf Pubmed for work of Ann Burchell].
 Assuming a frequency of sexual intercourse of 2 /week with an infected partner, what would the 3-month cumulative incidence (seroconversion risk) be if (a) the per-act transmission probability was 10%? (b) this per-act transmission probability could be halved by condom use?